realprogrammersusevim/nostr-answers/README.md

 complete access to your account. **Don't post your private key publicly.** There is a reason it's called a _private_ key.

-## What's the difference between my client and Nostr
+## What's the difference between my client and Nostr?

 There is an important distinction to be made when talking about Nostr.
 When you are using your client such as Damus or Astral the software or website is not